alibaba/bifrostui/packages/bui-core/src/DatePicker/index.en-US.md

 ### Format Options

-Use the `formatter` function to format option text.
+With the `formatter` function, you can format the option text.
+The `showUnit` property also adds units to the options, but the `formatter` function takes precedence over the `showUnit` property.

 ```tsx
 import React, { useState } from 'react';